Duane Cross, Transition Pastor

-Brian is originally from Dallas, Texas but has spent most of his life here in Tucson.
+Brian is originally from Dallas, Texas, but has spent most of his life here in Tucson.
 He graduated from the University of Arizona with a degree in Religious Studies and has completed his coursework for his Master’s Degree in Theology from Fuller Theological Seminary.
-Brian has three children who attend Grace, and he is serving as the Interim Youth Director, where he enjoys building relationships with students and their parents to develop life long disciples of Christ.
+Brian has three children who attend Grace, where he enjoys building relationships with students and their parents to develop life-long disciples of Christ.
 Brian loves college sports and is a huge fan of the Arizona Wildcats!

 Why Relationships Matter To Me: Relationships matter because they point us towards Jesus.
 Through living life together, we become the very hands and feet of Jesus to our community.
 Building relationships with students, their parents, and our surrounding community is a foundational element of how I live out my faith.